 Lens Flares of the Image type allows you, as the name implies, selection of the image of your choice to create a lens flare.

-* This image, referred to as source image, may be a default image, a project displayed on the screen or even a file for which the access path must be given.
+* This image, referred to as source image, may be a default image (the current image), an already opened project or even a file for which the access path must be given.

 * You may set the Size, Offset and Angle parameters as indicated for the lens flares discussed previously.

 * Your image will be applied as a lens flare on the current layer.
 This is possible in the various Drawing modes (color, behind, erase, etc.) studied in lesson 2.

 The Render order popup menu offers the following four options :